Diamond-Cut Life

 March 5th, 2009 · 1 Comment · energy, lifestyle, simplicity, sustainability

 In his lean, lovely book Deep Economy, Bill McKibben explains that we should see wind and solar energy as our partners in meeting our energy needs.
 They’re not sugar-daddies, like fossil fuels, giving us whatever we want when we want it.
 (OK, sugar-daddy is my phrase, not Bill’s.
 So is equal-opportunity lover).
-We have [...]
+We have to [...]

 [Read more →]